 “People always ask me, ‘Why do you have a place in Atlanta?'”
 John said in a 1998 AJC interview.
-“It’s because people here have always been that nice to me. … I’ve always been welcomed.
-I feel at home.” ~Elton John to the AJC
+“It’s because people here have always been that nice to me… I’ve always been welcomed.
+I feel at home.”

 It all started in 1991 when John’s estate in England near Windsor became too full of memories and possessions, he gutted the residence and auctioned off many belongings while on his path to sobriety.
-His search for a new home in the United States found Los Angeles to be overwhelming and New York unsafe, so he fell for the Southern charm of Atlanta.
-He was fond of the peach state and Atlanta was comfortable.
+In his search for a new home in the United States he found Los Angeles to be overwhelming and New York unsafe, and he fell in love with the Southern charm of Atlanta.
+He was fond of the peach state and living in Atlanta was comfortable.
 John settled into the Peachtree Heights West neighborhood and became a Buckhead citizen in 1991.
-Now age 69, John’s condo in Park Place is one of his two main residences.
+Now 72 years old, John’s condo in Park Place is one of his two main residences.

 He started out with a 5000 square foot condo and over the years has acquired and expanded into many of his neighbors condos.
-John’s 12,000-square foot+ condominium stretches over seven units on both the 36th and 37th floors in Park Place, above the intersection of Peachtree Road and W Wesley Rd in the heart of Buckhead.
-Park Place has always attracted the notable names of Atlanta, from former Atlanta Braves center fielder Andruw Jones, to Martin Luther King Jr.’s late widow, Coretta Scott King and many foreign diplomats.
+John’s 12,000 + square foot condominium stretches over seven units on multiple floors in Park Place, above the intersection of Peachtree Road and W Wesley Rd in the heart of Buckhead.
+Park Place has always attracted the notable names of Atlanta, from former Atlanta Braves center fielder Andruw Jones, to Martin Luther King Jr.’s late widow, Coretta Scott King, and many foreign diplomats.

 Some of John’s favorite Atlanta pastimes include attending Braves games.
 John quickly learned the rules of America’s game and watched it on TBS, the station of the Braves.
 The Braves slowly became his team as he fell in love with the game.
 MLB.com says that John watches baseball even when he’s on the road, as he finds it relaxing.